This content is translated with an automatic translation tool: the text may contain inaccurate information.

 American marsh tortoises(Trachemys scriptassp, species and subspecies) are popular pets.
 But if they are released into the wild, they cause serious damage to biodiversity: they become voracious predators of amphibians, fish, insects, eggs and aquatic plants, severely affecting the lives of local species.
 So much so that they are included in the list of the 100 most harmful invasive species by the International Union for Conservation of Nature (IUCN).

-It should be noted that in 2016 the European Regulation, implemented by Legislative Decree No 230 of 15 December 2017, came into force, which provides for the prohibition of reproduction, in addition to those of transport, purchase, sale, exchange and release of specimens in the wild.
+It should be noted that in 2016, the European Regulation came into force, implemented by Legislative Decree No 230 of 15 December 2017, which provides for the prohibition of reproduction, in addition to those of transport, purchase, sale, exchange and release of specimens in the wild.

 Who it's for